Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/02_move_the_player/index.md

 The player will be able to move in left/right and up/down directions, along a plane that will be set up at 250 units from the camera.
 Such move will allow the player to position itself to shoot and to avoid incoming bullets.

 Rather than just moving the ship around, we will make the movement smooth and graceful.
 We will also add a bit of inertia to the movement, so that the player will not stop immediately when the input is released.
-This will be accomplished by creating a concept of velocity and acceleration.
+This will be accomplished by creating a concept of **velocity** and **acceleration**.

 We will also restrict the player movement to the screen boundaries, so that the player will not be able to move outside the screen.